metio/terraform-provider-k8s/docs/data-sources/iam_services_k8s_aws_group_v1alpha1_manifest.md

 Required:

 - `name` (String) The name of the group to create.
-Do not include the path in this value.
-IAM user, group, role, and policy names must be unique within the account.
-Names are not distinguished by case.
-For example, you cannot create resources named both 'MyResource' and 'myresource'.
+Do not include the path in this value.IAM user, group, role, and policy names must be unique within the account.Names are not distinguished by case.
+For example, you cannot create resourcesnamed both 'MyResource' and 'myresource'.

 Optional:

 - `inline_policies` (Map of String)
 - `path` (String) The path to the group.
-For more information about paths, see IAM identifiers (https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html) in the IAM User Guide.
-This parameter is optional.
-If it is not included, it defaults to a slash (/).
-This parameter allows (through its regex pattern (http://wikipedia.org/wiki/regex)) a string of characters consisting of either a forward slash (/) by itself or a string that must begin and end with forward slashes.
-In addition, it can contain any ASCII character from the ! (u0021) through the DEL character (u007F), including most punctuation characters, digits, and upper and lowercased letters.
+For more information about paths, see IAM identifiers(https://docs.aws.amazon.com/IAM/latest/UserGuide/Using_Identifiers.html)in the IAM User Guide.This parameter is optional.
+If it is not included, it defaults to a slash(/).This parameter allows (through its regex pattern (http://wikipedia.org/wiki/regex))a string of characters consisting of either a forward slash (/) by itselfor a string that must begin and end with forward slashes.
+In addition, itcan contain any ASCII character from the ! (u0021) through the DEL character(u007F), including most punctuation characters, digits, and upper and lowercasedletters.
 - `policies` (List of String)
 - `policy_refs` (Attributes List) (see [below for nested schema](#nestedatt--spec--policy_refs))